teedoc/teedoc.github.io/docs/get_started/en/usage/deploy_github_pages.md

 ## Set key

-Set the `ssh` key in the settings of the document project, add a `ssh` key, copy the content in `key.txt.pub`, pay attention to the `pub` file, which is the public key, and take whatever name you want
+Set the `ssh` key in the settings of the document project, add a `ssh` key, copy the content in `key.txt.pub`, pay attention to the `pub` file, which is the public key, select **Allow write access**, and take whatever name you want
 ![](../../assets/images/github_deploy_key.jpg)

 Then click `Secrets` to set secret key-value pairs.
 The variables that need to be set are: